kmitofficial/AutoPilot-G503-PS25/README.md

 ````

 Each folder contains independent experiments.
-Most modules run in Jupyter Notebooks, with supporting Python scripts.
+Most modules run in VsCode and colab, with supporting Python scripts.

 ---